-The Energy Industry Competency Building Block model is designed to provide a consistent definition of the competencies required to work in the industry.
+The Energy Industry Contractor Competency Building Block model is designed to provide a consistent definition of the competencies required to work in the industry.
 The model builds from basic fundamentals to more industry and career specific competencies.

 The Competency Model consists of stacked tiers increasing in specificity and specialization as the pyramid ascends.
 Each tier is divided into blocks representing content or the skills, knowledge, abilities and other factors that are essential to successful performance in the industry.
-Not all competencies are required for all of the jobs in the energy business; for example, all competencies on the lower tiers are not necessarily needed to achieve the competencies needed on upper level tiers.
+Not all competencies are required for all of the jobs in the energy contractor business; for example, all competencies on the lower tiers are not necessarily needed to achieve the competencies needed on upper level tiers.

 The competencies reflected at the base of the model (Tiers 1 - 3) represent those needed for success in life and in the foundation for success in school and work.
+These foundations are successed in the success in school and work.

-These foundational skills are a needed prerequisite for workers to be able to learn new industry-specific skills.
+dational skills are a needed prerequisite for workers to be able to learn new industry-specific skills.